jplotnikov99/RelExt/README.md

 RelExt - Relic Density Calculator for Extended Models:

-The C++ program `RelExt` allows to efficiently scan the parameter spaces of these beyond the Standardmodel models to find parameter combinations that lead to relic density values which are compatible with the measured value within the uncertainty specified by the user.
-The code computes the relic density for freeze-out (co-)annihilation processes.
-The user can choose between several pre-installed models or any arbitrary other model featuring a discrete Z2 symmetry, by solely providing the corresponding FeynRules model files.
-The code auto- matically generates the required (co-)annihilation amplitudes and thermally averaged cross sections, including the total widths in the s-channel mediators, and solves the Boltzmann equation to determine the relic density.
-It can easily be linked to other tools like e.g. [ScannerS](https://gitlab.com/jonaswittbrodt/ScannerS/-/tree/HiggsTools?ref_type=heads) to check for the relevant theoretical and experimental constraints, or to [BSMPT](https://github.com/phbasler/BSMPT) to investigate the phase history of the model and possibly related gravitational waves signals.
+RelExt is a C++ program designed to efficiently scan the parameter spaces of beyond-the-Standard-Model (BSM) scenarios to identify parameter combinations that yield a relic density compatible with the measured value, within a user-specified uncertainty.

+The code computes the relic density for freeze-out (co-)annihilation processes and supports multiple pre-installed models as well as any other model featuring a discrete Z2 symmetry, simply by providing the corresponding FeynRules model files.
+It automatically generates the required (co-)annihilation amplitudes and thermally averaged cross-sections, including total widths in s-channel mediators, and solves the Boltzmann equation to determine the relic density.

+RelExt can be easily linked to external tools such as [ScannerS](https://gitlab.com/jonaswittbrodt/ScannerS/-/tree/HiggsTools?ref_type=heads) for theoretical and experimental constraints or [BSMPT](https://github.com/phbasler/BSMPT) to analyze the phase history of the model and potential gravitational wave signals.

 The models implemented so far are